-RATING CHANGES At the end of each quarter of its fiscal year, the College District
+At the end of each quarter of its fiscal year, the College District shall monitor the current rating of each U.S. government agency obligation, commercial paper, and investment pool in its portfolio.

 The College District shall seek current rating information from a source that is independent from the entity that issued the security and from the company that sold the security to the College District.